peterhinch/micropython-msgpack/README.md

 Where JSON produces human readable strings, MessagePack produces binary `bytes` data.
 The protocol achieves a substantial reduction in data volume.
-Its combination of ease of use, extensibility, and packing performance makes it worth considering in any application where data volume is an issue.
+Its combination of ease of use, extensibility, and packing performance makes it worth considering in any application where these capabilities are of use.

 This MicroPython implementation has usage identical to that of the `json`
 library: